boboPD/capstone/site_code/content/task1.md

   r = L * _log_(P(w | T)) + (1 - L) * _log_(P(w | T) / P(w))

-  Here L is a regulating parameter that controls the importance given to lift vs probability.
-In all of my analysis I have taken the this value to be 0.6 as suggested by the following paper based on user study.
+  Here L is a regulating parameter that controls the importance given to lift vs probability. __In all of my analysis I have taken the this value to be 0.6 as suggested by the following paper based on user study__.
 [Link to original paper.](http://nlp.stanford.edu/events/illvi2014/papersievert-illvi2014.pdf)

 #### Topics by states